SonyResearch/diffvox/README.md

 The preset datasets, **Internal** and **MedleyDB**, are stored in the folder [`presets`](presets/).
 Both folders contain the files computed by the previous steps [collecting presets from multiple training runs](#collecting-presets-from-multiple-training-runs) and [features for PCA analysis](#features-for-pca-analysis).
 The **Internal** folder contains one more numpy file `train_index.npy` which includes a 1D array of the indices $\mathbb{Z}^{365}$ of the training samples for the PCA we used in the paper.

+The presets and a subset of the codebase are also available on [Hugging Face](https://huggingface.co/datasets/yoyolicoris/diffvox) for building our [interactive demo](https://huggingface.co/spaces/yoyolicoris/diffvox).

 ## Vocal effects style transfer evaluation